nivlab/RobotFactory/README.md

 This is the jsPsych experiment branch for the optimized PIT task.

 ## TO DO
-- Cover story
+- Cover story / instructions
-- Go signal
-- Trial loading
-- Point scoring
-- Rescale display(?)
+- break screen
-- Points animation(?) or response feedback
+- Response feedback (point change + symbol disappear + light turn off)

 ## Attributions